stevej763/ProductivityApp/README.md

-# CleanLoginTemplate
+# Productivity App
-A tempalte for any apps that need a login
+A notes and productivity app usign a firebase backend